JIANGJINGRONG/hello-world/README.md

 # Hello world!

-This is a course on *Medical Humanities and Music* at Hanyang University.
+Studying in Korea from China,Interior Architecture and design　discipline at Hanyang University.

-My name is **Hee Seng Kye**, and I am an Associate Professor of Music.
+My name is **JIANGJINGRONG**

-This is my first GitHub repository.
+This is my GitHub repository.